-- Swallow the tablet whole with a glass of water.
-Do not break, crush, or chew it.
-If you accidentally break or crush the tablet, wash your hands with water right away.
+- Swallow the regular tablet whole with a glass of water.
+Do not crush, break, or chew it.

-- If you have a kidney transplant, you might have to take this medicine for the rest of your life to prevent rejection of the kidney.
+- If you have a kidney or liver transplant, you may have to take this medicine for the rest of your life to prevent rejection of the organ.
 Do not change your dose or stop taking this medicine without first checking with your doctor.